 Premier Resources For Black Businesses

-There are multiple programs that have been specifically designed to help Black business owners given the unequal challenges that they tend to face.
+Multiple programs have been specifically designed to help Black business owners given the unequal challenges that they tend to face.
 Using these resources can help to level the playing field.
 The following is not an exhaustive list but contains the more prominent resources for Black-owned businesses.

 - National Association for the Self-Employed – This allows grants up to $4,000 for Black business owners.
 It is one of the foremost resources, providing training, networking, events, seminars, education, grants, and many other facilities.
 It can really help business owners to get started and also provides consultancy, life insurance, and medical emergency assistance.
 It is not only for Black business owners but for many other eligible groups.